jowt/crawler/README.md

 # Monzo Web Crawler

 Single-subdomain crawler built on Node.js 22.
-It performs a breadth-first crawl using `p-limit` to limit concurrency, emits per-page output (or quiet progress summaries), and ignores links that leave the starting host so the crawl remains on that subdomain.
+It performs a breadth-first crawl using `p-limit` to limit concurrency, emits per-page output (or quiet progress summaries), and ignores links that leave the starting host/subdomain so the crawl remains on that subdomain.

 ## How It Works
 - `src/cli.ts` parses CLI flags and hands configuration to `crawlOrchestrator`.
 - `src/index.ts` normalises the start URL, resolves (mocked) robots crawl-delay, and launches the crawl.
 - `src/crawler/crawl.ts` manages the BFS queue, concurrency control, retries, and stats.
-- `src/crawler/parsing/parseAndEnqueue.ts` extracts links with Cheerio, normalises them, filters to the same subdomain, and enqueues new work.
+- `src/crawler/parsing/parseAndEnqueue.ts` extracts links with Cheerio, normalises them, filters to the same subdomain, and enqueues new work to be queued -> fetched -> parsed.
 - `src/util/output.ts` renders per-page logs or quiet-mode progress plus the final summary.

 ## Running the CLI